-If your dog suddenly comes across as weak, uninterested in eating or drinking, passing water with a reddish tint or even scarier symptoms like passing out or lacking in the energy to stand, seek the help of a qualified veterinarian professional immediately.
+If your dog suddenly comes across as weak, uninterested in eating or drinking, passing water with a reddish tint or even scarier symptoms like passing out or lacking in the energy to stand, seek the help of a qualified veterinary professional immediately.

-Anaemia in dogs is a horrible event for them to endure, and in some cases can prove tragically fatal.
+Anemia in dogs is a horrible event for them to endure, and in some cases can prove tragically fatal.

-It may be possible, if your dog exhibits these symptoms, that he or she has eaten an onion, some garlic, or even seemingly harmless related vegetables like shallots or chive pieces without your knowledge.
+It may be possible if your dog exhibits these symptoms, that he or she has eaten an onion, some garlic, or even seemingly harmless related vegetables like shallots or chive pieces without your knowledge.